Senegal COVID-19 Information

 - Use of facial covering is required on public transportation, including taxis.

-- The U.S. Embassy in Dakar accepts a limited number of emergency and routine U.S. passport applications on a limited number of routine U.S. passport renewal applications on Monday and Wednesday mornings by appointment only.
-We will prioritize individuals whose passport is already expired or will expire within 30 days.
-To request an appointment, please email DakarACS@state.gov and include a photo of your passport.
-All application, fee, and documentation requirements apply.
+- The U.S. Embassy in Dakar accepts a limited number of passport and Consular Report of Birth Abroad (CRBA) applications, emergency passport applications and provides notarial services on Mondays and Wednesdays.
+Notarial service and passport appointments can be scheduled online here.
+To request an emergency passport or CRBA appointment, please email DakarACS@state.gov.
+All application, fee and documentation requirements apply.
 See the Embassy website for additional details.

 - Entrants to the U.S. Embassy are subject to COVID-related rules and precautions.
 If you do not feel well, please wait to request an appointment.